huruifeng/CP_Assembler/README.md

 # CP_Assembler
-A piprline for chloroplast genome assembly
+A pipeline for chloroplast genome assembly